Get to know the different types and their functionalities!

 Brushes, brushes, brushes.

-I finally asked Clarissa, founder of Feel Good Etc., why she carries with so many brushes in her purse.
+I finally asked Clarissa, founder of The Hair Routine., why she carries with so many brushes in her purse.
 Her answer was:

 – “You should see how many I have at home.”